Deleting your browser history

 If someone walks in

-Click the 'HIDE THIS PAGE NOW' button if you want to quickly get away from a page on this site.
-It's shown on this page and you can use it whenever you see it.
+Click the 'Hide this page' button, or press the ‘Esc’ key, if you want to quickly get away from a page on this site.
+You can use it wherever you see it.
 When you press the button it will take you to the mygov.scot homepage.

 If you're worried you will not be able to browse alone, think about using a public computer.
 Your local library will often have computers for you to use.

-If you do not use private browsing and leave your browser signed into a Google account, like Gmail, Google's autocomplete can show what you've recently searched for when something is typed into Google.
+If you are not private browsing and stay signed into a Google account like Gmail, autocomplete can show what you've recently searched.

-This happens if you've got to a page on mygov.scot by typing a search into Google, like 'reporting a crime'.
-If someone else types 'r' into Google on the browser you've used, or the beginning of the phrase, like 'rep', Google will show options from recent searches to complete the word.
+This happens if you've visited a page on mygov.scot by typing a search into Google, like 'reporting a crime'.
+If someone else types 'r' into Google or the beginning of the phrase, like 'rep', Google will show options from recent searches in that browser.

 You can log out of your account to stop this.
 You can also type the start of the phrase into Google to be offered the option to remove the phrase.